-Users can choose to base their analyses on:
+Using these weights, data users can choose to base their analyses on:

-This section describes how the weights are constructed.
 The basic components for all the different sets of weights are the same, namely: